muppet9010/Factorio-Wills-Spaceship-Repair/graphics/spacex/readme.txt

-all graphics in this folder are from the Space Extension Mod ditributed under the MIT licence.
+all graphics in this folder are from the Space Extension Mod (SpaceX) ditributed under the MIT licence.
 As no personalised MIT licence is incldued within Space Extension Mod a default one is included for completeness.